marcwebbie/passpie/README.md

 ### Database structure

-Passpie database is structured in a directory hierachy.
+Passpie database is structured in a directory hierarchy.
 Every credential is a `.pass` file inside a directory named after a credential group.

 An empty database would look like this: